Mukhdoom-Hammad-khan/Static-Gym-Website/README.md

 6. Access the Website: Open your web browser and visit: http://localhost:5000

 ## Troubleshooting Tips
-•	Ensure Python and pip are correctly installed.
+•	Ensure Python and pip are correctly installed.<br>
 •	If you encounter errors, run: pip install --upgrade pip pip install flask

 ## Contact